gistspace/SpatialThinkLab/content/authors/admin/_index.md

 email: 'mairead.deroiste@vuw.ac.nz'

 # Highlight the author in author lists? (true/false)
-highlight_name: true
+highlight_name: false
 ---

-The SpatialThink Lab is a research lab studying various aspects of spatial thinking and cognition with a particular focus on usability, cartography and geovisualization.
+The SpatialThink Lab is a research lab studying various aspects of spatial thinking and cognition with a particular focus on usability, cartography, and geovisualization.
+We employ novel visualizations such as tactile maps, virtual reality, and spatial modelling.

 Get in contact if you are interested in working with us as a collaborator or student at either Masters or PhD level.